 The CKDM also collaborate with and participate in the Provincial Joint Operational Committees for flow of information in this regard.

-i) Central Karoo Joint Operation Centre (JOC)
+e) Central Karoo District Joint Operation Centre (JOC)

 The Central Karoo JOC is chaired by Mr. JJ.
 Jonkers of the CKDM and consists of representatives from the following institutions: